 What’s the point?

-Detractors of the gap year say the only reason people take one is to get away from real life by becoming a vagabonding hippie for a year.
-Those of us who have taken breaks from life to travel know this is rarely the case.
-Do some travelers spend all their time getting high, drinking, and partying?
-Of course they do, but the number isn’t any higher than those who do the same thing while in college, working in a career, or raising a family.
+Detractors of the gap year say the only reason people take one is to get away from real life and spend a year partying and having no responsibilities.
+Do some travelers spend this time being unproductive and doing things like getting high, drinking, and partying all the time?
+Of course they do, but the percentage of travelers doing this isn’t any higher than those in college, working in a career, or raising a family.

 That perfect time is never going to come